-For 2019, in honor of the last year’s 10th anniversary of Canal-O-Ween, Experience Yardley is planning to work with Yardley Borough to obtain permission and support to place a welcome sign for Rivermawr Green, the small Borough park located at Morgan and Maple Avenues that is the host location for the annual Carve-O-Thon.
+In honor of the last year’s 10th anniversary of Canal-O-Ween, Experience Yardley is hoping to work with Yardley Borough to obtain permission and support to place a welcome sign for Rivermawr Green, the small Borough park located at Morgan and Maple Avenues that is the host location for the annual Carve-O-Thon.
 The sign would be of the standard design as the existing signs at Buttonwood Park and FitzGerald Field.